 Cash and Debit Card: accepted in person at the Office of the Cashier located on the first floor of the Wilson Hall Annex.
 Call 732-571-7540.

-Check or Money Order: accepted in person, as above, or mailed with remittance form that is attached to your bill.
+Check or Money Order: accepted in person, as above, or mailed with remittance form found on the Student Account Center portal.
 The student’s ID number must be written on all checks and money orders.

 Credit Cards: Visa, MasterCard, Discover, and American Express are accepted.
-You may fill out the remittance form attached to your bill and return it to the address provided.
+You may fill out the remittance form found on the Student Account Center portal and return it to the address provided.
 This form of payment is also accepted both in-person and over the phone.
 The person to whom the credit card is issued must call.

 Online: by electronic check or credit card by either:

 - logging into your MyMU portal and select “Student Account Center.”
 If you have a balance due, a button will appear on the screen to allow you to make an online payment; or

 - as an Authorized User by accessing TouchNet Solutions Payment Gateway.
 Be prepared to enter your Authorized User ID and password.

 Payment Plan Options

 In order to help students and families fulfill payment requirements, Monmouth University offers the following payment plan options:

 Monthly Payment Plan: